NimonSour/interthread/README.md

     // actors can be sorted by
-    // the time they were invoked,
+    // the time they were invoked
-    // allowing for ordering based
-    // on their invocation timestamps.
     actors.sort();
     assert_eq!(actors[0] < actors[1],true);
     assert_eq!(actors[121] < actors[122],true);
     assert_eq!(actors[998] < actors[999],true);

-    // check if they have unic Id
+    // check if they have unique Id
     // for act in actors.clone(){
     for i in (actors.len() - 1) ..0{
         let target = actors.remove(i);
         if actors.iter().any(move |x| *x == target){
-            println!("ActorModel Id's are not identical")
+            println!("ActorModel Ids are not unique")
         }
     }
     eprintln!(" * end of program * ");